 Canadians mainly remember the 2002 Winter Olympics in Salt Lake City for the dramatic triumph of the men’s hockey team.

 But the team wasn’t playing very well early on.
-Gretzky – the team manager, and the second-greatest player of all time – held a news conference and without a shred of shame told the TV cameras and forest of microphones the main problem was that the players didn’t “hate” their opponents enough.
+Gretzky – the team manager, and the second-greatest player of all time (Gretsky is from a Ukrainian nationalist background – ed.) – held a news conference and without a shred of shame told the TV cameras and forest of microphones the main problem was that the players didn’t “hate” their opponents enough.
 To beat the Russians, you have to hate them, the Great One said.

 It was a perfectly Canadian hockey moment – crass, ugly, vulgar and utterly without class.
 A lot like Own the Podium.